caspergrl/GT-UX-UI-Dec2022-June2023/09-week/01-lesson.md

 Review

 ## SLIDE 38
+A taxonomy is closed list of acceptable terms that are arranged hierarchically and are used to describe and classify content.
 Let's look at this taxonomy example.
 - There is a clear hierarchical relationship consisting of parent/child and siblings
 - It's exclusive in that we do not have the same item in two distinct categories (think navigation items that are found in multiple categories)
 - It's Top-down or established by authority... the Info Architect has defined a high level category of Technology usability and then broken into related sub items